This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is chronic alopecia diagnosed?

-Tell your caregiver when you first noticed the condition, how long it lasted, and how much hair you have lost.
+Tell your healthcare provider when you first noticed the condition, how long it lasted, and how much hair you have lost.
 Tell him if you have other signs or symptoms, such as scaling and itchiness.
-Tell your caregiver about any dietary changes, physical stress, or recent procedure or surgery you have had.
+Tell your healthcare provider about any dietary changes, physical stress, or recent procedure or surgery you have had.
 Tell him about your medical history, including medicines you have taken or are taking.
 He may also need to know about how you take care of your hair and what products you put on it.
-Tell your caregiver if a family member or a close relative has ever had the same condition.
+Tell your healthcare provider if a family member or a close relative has ever had the same condition.

 How is chronic alopecia be treated?